AmeroHan/ACandy/README.md

 ### Attributes

 Attributes are provided to elements through key-value pairs in the table.
-The keys must be [valid XML strings](https://www.w3.org/TR/xml/#NT-Name) (currently the module only supports ASCII characters); the values can be:
+The attribute values can be:

 - `nil` and `false` indicate no such attribute;
 - `true` indicates a boolean attribute, e.g., `a.script { async=true }` means `<script async></script>`;
-- Other values will be converted to string by `tostring`, then escape `&`, `<`, `>` and NBSP inside it.
+- for any other value, try `tostring` on it, then escape `&`, `<`, `>` and NBSP.

 ### Children